-Community Ministry serves residents living in the 80219, 80223, 80236 and 80227 (Denver County) zip codes.
-Clients living outside these zip codes are served one time and referred to other agencies in their area.
+Community Ministry serves residents living in the 80204, 80219, 80223, 80236 and 80227 (Denver County) zip codes and people referred by one of our partner churches.
+Neighbors living outside these zip codes are served one time and referred to other agencies in their area.
 A listing of food banks, hours and requirements can all be obtained from Hunger Free Colorado at 720-382-2920 .

 The Community Ministry food pantry is located at 1755 S. Zuni.
 This is two blocks north of Jewel and approximately eight blocks east of Federal Blvd.
 View Map.